cockroachdb/docs/v2.0/common-errors.md

 1. The first node of a cluster is started without the `--join` flag.
 2. Subsequent nodes are started with the `--join` flag pointing to the first node.
 3. The first node is stopped and restarted after the node's data directory is deleted or using a new directory.
 This causes the first node to initialize a new cluster.
-4. The other nodes, still communicating with the first node, notice that their cluster ID and the first node's cluster ID don't match.
+4. The other nodes, still communicating with the first node, notice that their cluster ID and the first node's cluster ID do not match.

 To avoid this scenario, update your scripts to use the new, recommended approach to initializing a cluster: